dynamofoundation/dyn_miner_ubuntu/README.md

 To build, download and unzip into a folder, then compile with:

-g++  *.cpp -fpermissive -lOpenCL -lcurl -g -pthreads
+g++  *.cpp -fpermissive -lOpenCL -lcurl -g -pthread

 OpenCL and curl libraries are required which can be installed with apt-get install